nehay06/Indexer/readMe.txt

 Steps to run

-1) Load the Assignment1 folder in eclipse.
+1) Load the code  in eclipse.
 2) Provide the commandline argument through Run-> Run configuration -> Arguments and provide the program arguments.
 Below is the list of command line arguments:
 a) -c for running in compression mode
 b) -q to generate queries else it will read the  queries form queryTerms.txt